skellis46/embodied-camera/embodied-camera-application-proposal.md

 _RQ1 Feeling:_

 1. capture ethnographic data from movement specialists that create a vocabulary exploring how it feels to use a smartphone
-2. survey current sociological (and HCI?) literature that examines experiences of smartphone use
+2. survey current sociological and human computer interaction literature that examines experiences of smartphone use

 _RQ2 Limits and adaptation:_

-3. generate a series of artistic research somatic practices that sensitise our bodies to the smartphone
-4. create a set of body-based somatic 'activities' that up-end our moving and bodily relationship to the smartphone
+3. create a set of body-based somatic 'activities' that explore and up-end our moving and bodily relationship to the smartphone
-5. create edited audio-visual documentation of these practice-based experiments and share online
+4. create edited audio-visual documentation of these practice-based experiments and share online
-6. develop reflective-analytical document that describes the effects of the experimental somatic practices on our corporeal relationship to the smartphone
+5. develop reflective-analytical document for the project website that describes the effects of the experimental somatic practices on our corporeal relationship to the smartphone

 _RQ4 Senses and communication:_

-7. examine current cross-disciplinary scholarship (anthropology, sociology, psychology, somatic practices, visual culture) to reveal key ideas at the intersection of oculo-centric habitus, photo-visual culture, and non-visual senses (haptic, kinesthetic, proprioceptive, aural)
+6. examine current cross-disciplinary scholarship (anthropology, sociology, psychology, somatic practices, visual culture) to reveal key ideas at the intersection of oculo-centric habitus, photo-visual culture, and non-visual senses (haptic, kinesthetic, proprioceptive, aural)
-8. generate a set of artistic research experiments that explore the tension between sensate strategies (e.g. body-based or 'felt' movement practices) and the hyper-visuality of smartphones
+7. generate a set of artistic research experiments that explore the tension between sensate strategies (e.g. body-based or 'felt' movement practices) and the hyper-visuality of smartphones
-9. create edited audio-visual documentation of these practice-based experiments and share online
+8. create edited audio-visual documentation of these practice-based experiments and share online
-10. develop reflective-analytical document that explores the intersection of non-visual (corporeal) senses and hyper-visuality
+9. develop reflective-analytical document that explores the intersection of non-visual (corporeal) senses and hyper-visuality

 #### significance

-We are being changed by smartphones.
-The dance scholar Ann Cooper-Albright describes how students in her class tell her so regularly "how wonderful it feels to 'be in my body three times a week,'" that she has been "forced to confront the obvious question: where are they the rest of the time?"[@cooper_albright_how_2019 p.62] This discrepancy or rupture between attention, senses, the body and digital experience is at the heart of _Moving Camera Bodies_.
-The research matters because it is a radically experimental -- and indeed speculative -- approach to investigating how to change and expand the way the human body is in relationship to technologies.
-By drawing together
+The dance scholar Ann Cooper-Albright describes how students in her dance class tell her so regularly "how wonderful it feels to 'be in my body three times a week,'" that she has had to confront the obvious question: "where are they the rest of the time?"[@cooper_albright_how_2019 p.62] This discrepancy or rupture between attention, senses, the body and digital experience is at the heart of why _Moving Camera Bodies_ is important: 1) the research affords a direct yet experimental investigation into the crucial personal technology of our time; 2) it provides the means to speculate on alternative _embodied_ relationships to smartphones; 3) it has a unique experientially-led method (through physical practices and experiments) with movement experts using smartphones and imagining alternative ways of "being" with them.

-Where are we when we are in screen-time, and where else might we be while using smartphones?
-Experientially led.

->the lack of integration becomes abundantly clear when students in my classes comment on how wonderful it feels to "be in my body three times a week."
-This odd expression occurs with such regularity that I have been forced to confront the obvious question: where are they the rest of the time?
-This is not simply my own (admittedly old school) belief in the importance of live communication, but is indicative of precisely what Crary pointed out in his analysis of modern attention---a situation where we navigate the world via screens (and think we are technologically astute) even though in the process we become less aware of our full, three-dimensional physicality.
-When my students say they are happy to _be in their bodies_ three times a week, I believe they are actually referring to a heightened awareness of their own [p.63] proprioception, an important perceptual alternative to our vision, and one that is crucial for dealing with disorientation.[@cooper_albright_how_2019 p.62]

 #### methods

-- rationale: why this method? what do we get from it?
-    + experiential
-    + understanding through doing (citation/evidence/precedent)
-    + what we 'know' through dance practices (ie what dance understand might bring to the project)

-_RQ1 Feeling:_

-- ethnographic interviews and analysis with four dancers/movement experts exploring their felt experiences of using smartphones
-- literature analysis

-_RQ2 Limits and adaptation:_

-- artistic research (practice-research) fieldwork
-- auto-ethnographic reflections/analysis of the fieldwork experiments
-- audio-visual documentation

-_RQ3 Senses and communication:_

-- survey and analysis of cross-disciplinary scholarship
-- artistic research (practice-research) fieldwork
-- auto-ethnographic reflections/analysis of the fieldwork experiments
-- audio-visual documentation
+These are mixed-methods rooted in the idea that we come to understand through doing.[@ingold_making_2013] The methods place the _experience_ of movement specialists in the foreground: what might their expertise contribute to our sensorial understanding of the human-smartphone nexus?

+We will address _RQ1 Feeling_ through ethnographic interviews and analysis with four dancers/movement experts.
+The interviews will explore their felt experiences of using smartphones.
+These ethnographic data will be supplemented with scholarly literature analysis.
+We will complete fieldwork through artistic research for _RQ2 Limits and adaptation_ and _RQ3 Senses and communication_.
+The fieldwork will be documented (audio-visual), and followed by auto-ethnographic reflections and analysis of the field-based experiments.
+For _RQ2 and 3_ we will also undertake a literature survey and analysis of cross-disciplinary scholarship that examines the senses, movement, and visual communication.

 ### publication of results

-The results of _Moving Camera Bodies_ will be published through traditional and non-traditional methods, and will be entirely Open Access:
+The results of _Moving Camera Bodies_ will be published through traditional and non-traditional methods, and will be Open Access:

-1. Scholarly journal article that shares and juxtaposes key themes from qualitative interviews with key ideas from previous scholarship about relationship between smartphones, attention, movement and senses (_RQ1 feeling_).
+1. Scholarly journal article for International Journal of Screendance that shares and juxtaposes key themes from qualitative interviews with key ideas from previous scholarship about relationship between smartphones, attention, movement and senses (_RQ1 feeling_).

 2. Interview transcriptions will be openly accessible through project website (_RQ1 feeling_).